obertscheiderfhwn/RTMsim/README.md

 Results for coarse and fine mesh of case 1:
 <img src="validation_case1a.png"><br>
 <img src="validation_case1b.png"><br>
 According to an anlytical estimation, the flow front after 50, 100, 150 and 200 s is a circle with radius 0.114, 0.150, 0.178 and 0.200 mm.
 The values for the fine mesh agree well with the results from the analytical formula.
-The values for the coarse mesh show an error of $\leq 15$ which decreases significantly in the course of time but the shape is no smooth circle.
+The values for the coarse mesh show an error of <15% which decreases significantly in the course of time but the shape is no smooth circle.

 Results for coarse and fine mesh of case 2:
 <img src="validation_case2a.png"><br>